 While cubital tunnel syndrome and radial tunnel syndrome aren’t as widely known as carpal tunnel syndrome, that doesn’t mean that they’re any less harmful.
-And these two conditions are often mistaken for its more well-known cousin.
+And these two conditions are often mistaken for their more well-known cousin.
 Like carpal tunnel syndrome, cubital tunnel syndrome also causes:

 Increased pressure is the most common cause of these conditions.
 Your bone or connective tissue may be putting pressure on a nerve in your wrist.
 This is called nerve compression.
-Most cases of cubital tunnel syndrome or radial tunnel syndrome react well to conservative treatment when prescribed by your Midtown Manhattan sports medicine and pain management doctor.
+Most cases of cubital tunnel syndrome or radial tunnel syndrome react well to conservative treatment when prescribed by your sports medicine and pain management doctor.
 However, if your case is more severe, surgery may be necessary to reduce the pressure on your nerve.

 Cubital tunnel syndrome is also called ulnar neuropathy.
 Your ulnar nerve is actually pretty close to the surface of your skin and is located around the infamous “funny bone” in your elbow.
-You have an increased risk of cubital syndrome if you:
+You have an increased risk of the cubital syndrome if you: